Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Results

-We have also studied the (centred and normalised) cross correlation $\in [-1,1]$ between the LIP events (corrected version) and climate variables such as temperature, sunshine, precipitation and wind during the 20 winters.
-The results are shown in Fig.~\ref{fig:correlation_bargraph} for the lakes Sils (top) and Silvaplana (bottom).
-Temperature (measured at 2m above ground) and precipitation data were collected from the nearest meteorological station SIA.
-However, we used the sunshine and wind measurements at station SAM, since these were not available for the complete 20 winters time span at SIA.
+\textbf{Correlation: LIP events and meteorological data}.
+We have also studied the (centred and normalised) cross-correlation $\in [-1,1]$ between the LIP events (corrected version) and climate variables such as temperature, sunshine duration, precipitation and wind during the 20 winters.
+The results are shown in Fig.~\ref{fig:correlation_bargraph} for lake Sils.
+We do not display the results for lake Silvaplana due to space reasons.
+Air temperature (2m above ground) and precipitation data were collected from the nearest meteorological station SIA.
+However, we used the sunshine and wind measurements at station SAM, since these were not available for the complete 20 winter time span at SIA.
 We did not use the cloud information (number of non-cloudy pixels) from MODIS data as a measure of sunshine duration, since that would ignore the evolution throughout the day, and suffers from a non-negligible amount of cloud mask errors.

-Mean Winter Temperature (MWT) corresponds to the air temperature (in $^{\circ}$C) averaged over the whole winter season \\ (September till May).
-As expected, Fig.~\ref{fig:correlation_bargraph} shows that MWT has strong negative correlation with the freeze durations CFD and ICD, negative correlation with the break-up events BUS and BUE, and positive correlation with the freeze-up events FUS and FUE.
+Negative Degree Days (NDD) corresponds to the total number of days in a winter with sub-zero air temperature (daily mean, $^{\circ}$C).
+As expected, Fig.~\ref{fig:correlation_bargraph} shows that NDD has a strong positive correlation with the freeze durations, and break-up events, and a negative correlation with the freeze-up events.
 We conclude that, indeed, as winters got warmer over the past 20 years the lakes froze later and broke up earlier.
-For both lakes, the relationship of MWT with CFD is shown in Fig.~\ref{fig:correlation_MWT} (row 1).
-Further significant correlations are displayed in \ref{App:correlation}.
+The relationship of NDD with CFD is shown in Fig.~\ref{fig:correlation_MWT}.